European Language Portfolio

 1. Consult the Introduction to the Registration Form: this takes you through the questions on the registration form and explains how they relate to the ELP Principles and Guidelines

-2. Request access to the registration form.
+2. Request access to the registration form. [this access is no longer possible]

 3. Once access has been granted, complete and submit the online Registration Form.

-4. The Language Policy Division of the Council of Europe will check the registration and, if there are no problems, send you the registration number for the model and access to the logos that should be added to your model.
+4. The Language Policy Unit of the Council of Europe will check the registration and, if there are no problems, send you the registration number for the model and access to the logos that should be added to your model.

 5. After you have added the registration number and the logos, you can confirm the registration and submit the final version of the model.